Blobby-Boi/ExtHang3r/README.md

 ```

 > [!TIP]
-> If the tab immediately closes after opening, change the beginning of the URL from `data:` to `data://`.
+> If the tab immediately closes after opening, try changing the beginning of the URL from `data:` to `data://`.